studio1902/statamic-peak-docs/docs/features/page-builder.md

 If the layout of a page is totally different - or you really want to - you can always opt for using templates.

+The blocks in the page builder are layed out using [Stacks](/features/stacks.md).

 ## Adding blocks
 Add a block by using the [add block command](/getting-started/commands.html#add-page-builder-block).
 Alternatively you could edit `resources/fieldsets/page_builder.yaml` to add blocks (preferably imports) to the fieldset.
 In `resources/views/default.antlers.html` you can see the blocks being loaded.
 Antlers will look in the `resources/views/page_builder/` folder for partials with the handle of your block.